Knirkeli/Knirkefrirainy/README.md

 ## Contributing

-I would like suggestions to be made by contacting me in one of the chanels listed below
+I would like suggestions to be made by contacting me in one of the chanels listed below.

 ## Contact